-Polyethylene made tanks are also the right choice due to their high durability and weatherproofing.
-Most of these tanks have weather protection coating that prevents tanks from cracking or fading.
+Polyethylene-made tanks are also the right choice due to their high durability and weatherproofing.
+Most of these tanks have a weather protection coating that prevents tanks from cracking or fading.

 You should confirm if the tank has these protective coating as these aren’t default options.
 Some manufacturers increase the thickness to withstand weather, but it increases the weight of the tank.